 There are many ways to tell your story.
 Here are some of the elements that can make up a winning personal statement for a medical school applicant with a liberal arts background.
 Ask yourself:

 What do you care about?

-You probably chose your undergraduate major for several reasons – career opportunities, high grades, inspiring professors – but hopefully the top reason was your genuine interest in the subject.
-You need to convey this interest in your personal statement.
-Medical schools want students with the potential to become passionate, dedicated physicians.
-Following your heart into art or physics can demonstrate that you have these raw materials.
+ou probably chose your undergraduate major for several reasons – career opportunities, high grades, inspiring professors – but hopefully the main reason was your genuine interest in the subject.
+In your medical school application, you will have many opportunities to convey this interest: in your personal statement, your secondaries, and your extracurricular activities.

-To write a compelling personal statement, however, you need to do more than state your love for the Louvre or Einstein.
+To write compelling application essays, however, you’ll need to do more than state your love for the Louvre or for Einstein.
 Dig deeply into your passion and explain – with specific examples – how you expressed it.
-These details will show the admissions committee that you’re a multidimensional human being with the breadth and depth to learn on different levels and relate to your patients, while contributing to the medical school classroom.
+Even mundane experiences can become extraordinary when infused with your personality – both the big events and the nuances that make you who you are.
+Together, these details will show the admissions committee that you’re a multidimensional human being with the breadth and depth to learn on different levels and relate to your patients while contributing to the medical school classroom.

 In each case, select specific examples that demonstrate your strengths and make your essay come alive.
 Regardless of your major, your personal statement should emphasize the qualities that will make you a good medical student and physician.

 Why do you want to be a doctor?